 - Configure automated code review of pull requests (repository owners/admins).
 For a list of repository host systems for which you can set up automated code review, see About LGTM.

 - Download an LGTM plugin for IDE integration to display alerts in your IDE.

 - Queries—On this tab, you can:

-- View a list of queries available for the selected project (this includes the built-in queries, the installation-wide queries and the per-project custom queries only), and identify whether their results are currently displayed or hidden on LGTM.
+- View a list of queries available for the selected project (this includes the built-in queries, the installation-wide queries and the per-project custom queries), and identify whether their results are currently displayed or hidden on LGTM.